Dunkin' Donuts shops to return to California this year

-LOS ANGELES (Reuters) - Dunkin’ Donuts on Tuesday said franchisees will open five “traditional” shops in California before the end of 2014, ending the coffee and baked goods chain’s dozen-year absence from the nation’s most populous state.
+LOS ANGELES, June 10 (Reuters) - Dunkin’ Donuts on Tuesday said franchisees will open five “traditional” shops in California before the end of 2014, ending the coffee and baked goods chain’s dozen-year absence from the nation’s most populous state.

 Exact opening dates for the stand-alone outlets in Downey, Long Beach, Modesto, Santa Monica and Whittier will be announced later this summer, according to Dunkin’ Donuts, which previously had scheduled its California return for 2015.